Pasta Fagioli My Way

 - Add half a cup of water.
-If using celery leaves (wash them by running under water in sieve), add them along with salt and pepper and allow to simmer for a couple of minutes.
+If using celery leaves (wash them by running under water in a sieve), add them along with salt and pepper and allow to simmer for a couple of minutes.

 - Add the cannellini beans to the sauce.
-I like to create a thick sauce by mashing about half of the beans with a folk.
+I like to create a thick sauce by mashing about half of the beans with a fork.
 Once the beans soften up, it's easy to mash them.
 To keep the sauce from becoming dry, add pasta water as you cook.

 - Add the pasta to boiling water.